 Enemigo’s Extra Añejo ($170), by contrast, is softer and more subdued, with a light body that allows its agave flavors to shine among the more robust tastes of caramel and butterscotch.
 An ideal summer sipper for those who seek a lighter, less-rich spirit still teeming with barrel-aged flavors, Enemigo’s extra añejo reveals its complexity the longer it sits on the palate.
 With patience, imbibers can coach out hints of bubblegum sweetness and black pepper.
 Equally appealing, this slightly-more-than-three-year-old tequila finishes somewhat dry, which balances the spirit’s upfront sweetness.
 “The first 30 seconds after you try it, you can feel the flavor developing,” Clough says.
 “The agave comes and goes; the oak comes and goes; the hints of demerara come and go, but it’s still a tequila.

-“We always knew that we wanted to do something that was really different from what tequila is expected to be,” the 30-year-old continues, “and the moment that people have when they first try Enemigo is my favorite moment of my whole job.
+“We always knew that we wanted to do something really different from what tequila is expected to be,” the 30-year-old continues, “and the moment that people have when they first try Enemigo is my favorite moment of my whole job.
 Everyone looks at me the same way that I looked at the owner of the roadside café in Mexico.
-But when they try it, I see their facial expression change.
+But when they try it, I see their facial expressions change.
 That moment that I had at that roadside café where my mind was blown, that’s something that we want everyone to have, even the most distinguished tequila drinker.”